claudegel/sinope-130/README.md

 ## Sedna valve
 For Sedna valves there are two ways to connect it to Neviweb:
 - Via Wi-Fi direct connection.
 This way leak sensor are connected directly to the Sedna valve which will close if leak is detected.
-- via GT130 in zigbee mode.
+- via GT130 in ZigBee mode.
 This  way leak sensor are also connected to the GT130 but on leak detection nothing is passed to the valve.
 You'll need to set some automation rule in Neviweb or HA, to have the Sedna valve close if leak is detected by sensor.

 Both modes are supported by this custom component.